Why Join RetroSynth Records?

 You’d think this would be a default feature of all distribution companies, but unfortunately that is not the case.
 For example, competitor DistroKid makes you pay $7.95 per release for them to automatically add new stores.
 If you don’t want to pay you have to stay up to date with the newly added stores yourself and add them manually.
 A real drag if you ask us!

-Outlets & Release Options
+Outlets and Release Options

+One of RetroSynth’s / Symphonic’s strongest qualities is the wide reach of online stores, with distribution to over 200 platforms!
+This includes typical platforms like iTunes and Spotify, but also some other, more-specialized platforms.
 What if you’re an electronic or hip-hop producer?
 With RetroSynth / Symphonic you can distribute your music to Beatport, Juno, and Traxsource, all specialized stores targeting your particular genre of music.

 If you need help knowing which platforms to send your music to and which ones to leave out, RetroSynth / Symphonic offers a special feature to assist you.
-In the uploading process you have several pre-made lists of different sets of stores you can send your music to.
 All you have to do is simply select whichever set works best for you!
+You can send your music to all stores or manually select each store you want one-by-one.

 Speed To Stores